Crawford County Sports Medicine (CCSM) Program

-R = rest: Avoid irritating the area until pain is diminished.
+Rest: Avoid irritating the area until pain is diminished

-I = ice: Ice the injured area 20 minutes on and 20 minutes off for 48-72 hours after injury.
+Ice: Ice the injured area 20 minutes every hour for 48-72 hours after injury

-C = compression: Wrap the injury with an ace bandage or other wrap to prevent increased swelling.
+Compression: Wrap the injury with an ace bandage or other wrap to prevent increased swelling

 When can I put heat on an injury?